albertojulian/mada-driver-assistant/README.md

 implements the Planner class, which manages the SLM that supports the **driver request initiated actions**; it also performs the evaluation of both automatic and request initiated actions
 - `memory.py`: contains all class definitions to support the persistence of base objects and events
-- `mada_classes.py`: implements all the classes with the behaviour of specific MADA types: vehicles, people, traffic signs, traffic lights
+- `mada_classes.py`: implements all the classes (which inherit from the base class MadaObject) with the behaviour of specific MADA types: vehicles, people, traffic signs, traffic lights
 - `functions.py`: includes the definition of the functions supporting the driver assistance actions
 - `functions_schema.py`: automatically generates function schemas by parsing the function definitions in `functions.py`.
 The schemas are used by the SLM in the Driver Agent's Planner to decide if one of the existing functions must be called.